James01010101/RustCraft/README.md

 the point of a block is the front bottom left vertex same for the start of a chunk

-**GL Functions**
-BufferData copys the data to the gpu, it allocates a new array for the data and will automatically free the unused one give it either DYNAMIC_DRAW or STATIC_DRAW, dynamic is for objects ill change the values on constantly static for objects that dont have values changed often, but they can still change

-BufferSubData rewrites data in a buffer, doesnt realloc.

 **Static and Dynamic Objects**